 The ‘Montreal Protocol on Substances that Deplete the Ozone Layer’ was signed in 1987.
-It is an international environmental agreement to protect the ozone layer by reducing the production and usage of ozone depleting substances (ODS) such as CFCs.
-Since its initiation, atmospheric levels of ODS have significantly decreased and the stratospheric ozone is expected to fully recover by the year 2050.
+It is an international environmental agreement to protect the ozone layer by reducing the production and usage of ODSs such as CFCs.
+Since its initiation, the atmospheric levels of ODSs have significantly decreased and the stratospheric ozone is expected to fully recover by the year 2050.

 How does ultraviolet radiation affect the skin?

-Chronically sun exposed skin of bald scalp, face, neck and hands has unique characteristics compared to skin that is not exposed to ultraviolet radiation.
+The chronically sun-exposed skin of a bald scalp or face, neck, and hands has unique characteristics compared to skin that has not been exposed to UVR.

 UVR is a major carcinogen.
 It damages the skin by producing reactive oxygen species (free radicals) that damage proteins, lipids, RNA and DNA.
-According to the two-hit model, where cancer is a result of accumulation mutations to the DNA, the development of skin cancer depends on an individual’s genetic makeup (particularly MC1R signaling polymorphisms — which determine skin/hair colour and sun sensitivity) plus two factors.
+According to the two-hit model, where cancer is a result of accumulation mutations to the DNA, the development of skin cancer depends on an individual’s genetic makeup (particularly their MC1R signalling polymorphisms — that determine skin and hair colour and sun sensitivity) plus two factors.

-Most BCCs and SCCs in sun-exposed skin carry ‘UV signature’ mutations (cytosine to tyrosine transitions at cyclobutane pyrimidine dimers) in tumour suppressor genes (PTCH1 and p53 respectively).
+Most BCCs and SCCs in sun-exposed skin carry ‘UVR signature’ mutations (ie, cytosine to tyrosine transitions at cyclobutane pyrimidine dimers) in tumour suppressor genes (PTCH1 and p53 respectively).

 UVR exposure also increases the risk of:

-Eyes are partially protected from sunlight by brow ridges.
+The eyes are partially protected from sunlight by the brow ridges.
 Before reaching the retina, reflected UVR is filtered by the cornea, melanin in the iris, aqueous humour, and the lens.
 UVR causes oxidative damage to mitochondrial DNA in the macular part of the neural retina and the retinal pigment epithelium.
 UVR can also promote inflammatory cytokines and transcription factors within the eye.

 Exposure to solar UVR is associated with:

 Photons of UVR are absorbed by chromophores (atoms that generate colour on a compound) in the epidermis and dermis, triggering an immune response.

 Photosensitive skin conditions arising from failure of the normal immune response include: